 This drinking culture is perhaps not surprising in a country known for its long working hours and traditional business practices.
 Going for a drink—or many—after work with clients and coworkers is the norm.

 However, it's possible to enjoy a night out in Japan without the inclusion of alcohol.
-Activities such as karaoke and bowling can be enjoyed late into the night, while manga cafes and gaming arcades also making great alternative hangouts to bars.
+Activities such as karaoke and bowling can be enjoyed late into the night, while manga cafes and gaming arcades also make great alternative hangouts to bars.